Horace Dobbs

-Horace Edward Dobbs (born 14 January 1933, in London), and commonly referred to as Horace Dobbs /ˈhɒrɪs dɒbz/ is a British scientist, researcher, author, and television producer, who is regarded as an expert on dolphins and their behaviour.
+Horace Edward Dobbs (14 January 1933 – 12 July 2020), and commonly referred to as Horace Dobbs /ˈhɒrɪs dɒbz/ was a British scientist, researcher, author, and television producer.
+He was regarded as an expert on dolphins and their behaviour.
 In 1978, Dobbs sets up the International Dolphin Watch.
 He also founded the Oxford Underwater Research Group.

 Early life

 Born in London, Dobbs attended the John Ruskin School and graduated at the age of 16.
 After high school, Dobbs worked briefly as a laboratory assistant in the Burroughs Wellcome Research Laboratories Beckenham, Kent.
 At the age of 20, Dobbs married his wife Wendy, and at 23, he graduated from London University with a BSc honours degree in Chemistry via part-time studies.

 From the Burroughs Wellcome laboratories, Horace Dobbs moved over to the Atomic Energy Authority (UKAEA), where he wrote two research publications, Quenching and Adsorption in Liquid scintillation counting, in 1962, and Dispensing solutions for liquid scintillation counting, published in the scientific and technical Aerospace reports, Volume 3, issue 17 in April 1965.
 While at UKAEA, Dobbs obtained his PhD from Oxford University.
 During this time, he developed his passion for diving and also wrote his first book, Camera Underwater.